jclark/rpi-cm4-ptp-guide/hardware.md

 # Hardware needed to use CM4's PTP support

-This section discusses possible hard solutions satisfying the following constraints.
+This section discusses possible hardware solutions satisfying the following constraints.

 * The Pulse Per Second (PPS) signal is connected to the CM4 NIC.
 * Everything is nicely contained in a case.